polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 ### Register Using `sudo`

-We have our relay chain launched and our parachain collator ready to go.
-Now we have to register the parachain on the relay chain.
 In a production network, this will typically be accomplished through [parachain auctions](https://wiki.polkadot.network/docs/en/learn-auction).
-But for this tutorial we will do it with `sudo` call.
+But this tutorial will use `sudo` calls.

 ### Registration Transaction

 The transaction can be submitted **on a relay chain node** via Polkadot-JS Apps UI.
-There are multiple options to go about this, and we can pick any one of the following.
+There are multiple options to go about this, a few are described here.
 Note that all options here depend on a [`paraID` being reserved](#reserve-a-para-id) - so be sure to do that first.

-If you are running a network with more than two validators you can add more parachains through the same interface with the parameters adjusted accordingly.
+If connecting to a network with more than two validators, it is possible to add more parachains through the same interface with the parameters adjusted accordingly.

 #### Option 1: `paraSudoWrapper.sudoScheduleParaInitialize`

 This option bypasses the slot lease mechanics entirely to onboard a parachain or parathread for a reserved `paraID` starting on the next relay chain session.
 This is the simplest and fastest way to go about testing.
-These required files to register a parachain include details set in your chain specifications that must explicitly target the correct relay chain and use the right `ParaID` - in this case, `rococo` (instead of `rococo-local` used in this tutorial).
+These required files to register a parachain include details set in it's chain specifications that must explicitly target the correct relay chain and use the right `ParaID` - in this case, `rococo` (instead of `rococo-local` used in this tutorial).

-- Go to [Polkadot Apps UI](https://polkadot.js.org/apps/), connecting to your **relay chain**.
+- Go to [Polkadot Apps UI](https://polkadot.js.org/apps/), connecting to the **relay chain**.
 - Execute a sudo extrinsic on the relay chain by going to `Developer` -> `sudo` page.
 - Pick `paraSudoWrapper` -> `sudoScheduleParaInitialize(id, genesis)` as the extrinsic type, shown below.